Alleged sexual offender arrested in UAE to be extradited, says Filipino senior official

 He went back to Manila the same day he arrived in Dubai to hold a press conference on Monday to announce the detention of Apollo Quiboloy, who has also been charged with human trafficking in a Philippine court.
 Quiboloy’s arrest came after two weeks of massive police manhunt.

-Abalos then returned to the UAE on Tuesday and met with UAE President Sheikh Mohamed bin Zayed Al Nahyan at Qasr Al Bahr in Abu Dhabi.
-Abalos conveyed the greetings of Ferdinand Marcos Jr, President of the Philippines, and his best wishes for the continued prosperity of the UAE and the further advancement of UAE-Philippines relations.
+Abalos then returned to the UAE on Tuesday and met with President Sheikh Mohamed bin Zayed at Qasr Al Bahr in Abu Dhabi.
+Abalos conveyed the greetings of Ferdinand Marcos Jr President of the Philippines, and his best wishes for the continued prosperity of the UAE and the further advancement of UAE-Philippines relations.

 Last week, Abalos also went to Indonesia to facilitate the extradition of Alice Guo, a fugitive former mayor of a town in Tarlac in central Philippines, who was arrested by Indonesian authorities in Jakarta.
 Guo is accused of having links to Chinese criminal syndicates operating illegal online gambling in the Philippines.